radon-h2020/radon-functionhub-client/README.md

 ### Creating a development environment

 1. Fork and clone the repository.
-2. Setup a virtual environment
+2. Setup a virtual environment. ``python3 -m venv venv``
-``python3 -m venv venv``
+3. Install requirements to the virtual env.
-3. Install requirements to the virtual env ``venv/bin/pip install -r requirements.txt``
+``venv/bin/pip install -r requirements.txt``
-4. Activate et the virtual env
+5. Activate et the virtual env.		``. venv/bin/activate``
-``. venv/bin/activate``
+6. Enable the CLI to respond with the command cli instead of python cli.py.
-5. Enable the CLI to respond with the command cli instead of python cli.py ``pip install --editable .``
+``pip install --editable .``

 _make changes and verify with the local cli_